 6.14.3.1 MA PDU Session Establishment

 This clause describes the MA PDU Session Establishment, with support for MPQUIC-PROXY steering functionality.
-The call flow below is only showing a subset of the messages
+The call flow below is only showing a subset of the messages.

-Figure 6.14.3.1-1.
-MA PDU Session Establishment
+Figure 6.14.3.1-1: MA PDU Session Establishment

 The procedure is based on rel-16 MA PDU Session Establishment procedure, with the following differences: